 “No, no, no, I didn’t SAY that, exactly!”

-Some of the the girls, sensing their apparent victory, started talking about how cute they thought I was; well, that’s what they SAYING, anyway.
-Personally, I think just about any boy their age that they had happened upon out there in the wilderness would have been cute to them; in precisely the same way that a hungry hawk out scouting for supper finds a cottontail rather cute!
-Fearing yet another trap, I broke off contact and simply walked away.
+Some of the the girls, sensing their apparent victory, started talking about how cute they thought I was; well, that’s what they were SAYING, anyway.
+Personally, I think just about any boy their age that they had happened upon out there in the wilderness would have been “cute” to them; in precisely the same way that a hungry hawk out scouting for supper may find a cottontail rather cute.
+Fearing yet another trap, I broke off all contact and simply walked away.
 I didn’t feel like being humiliated any further that day.

 But my social dilemma at that moment was in no way comparable to what our three intrepid adventurers were having to endure; being trapped, as they were, in the icy waters of the high Mogollon.
 My mind drifted to that old adage about how to boil a bullfrog… slowly… so that he doesn’t notice the heat being turned up all around him until it’s too late.
 I wondered how long it would take before it would be too late for our three young professionals—slowly freezing to death in that frigid water.

 I noticed the three of them seriously discussing the situation among themselves.
 They had seemingly come to a consensus that there was no way this side of the hadean realm that they were going to get out of that water in front of twenty-five young ladies—I’m pretty sure the old one was of little concern… and risk facing criminal charges of indecent exposure in the presence of a minor?
-Better to just die of hypothermia!
-But I had to laugh to myself at the thought that, apparently, civilization, with all its rules and expectations, had managed to catch up with them even out here in the middle of the vast, empty wilderness—who would have thought?
+Better to just die in the wilderness of hypothermia!
+But, despite the tragedy of their impending doom, I had to laugh to myself at the thought that, apparently, civilization, with all its rules and expectations, had managed to catch up with them even out here in the middle of the vast, empty wilderness—who would have thought?